 The Night Rustic FAC (left seat aircraft commander) would immediately fly to the ground commander’s location from map coordinates given to him by the commander over the radio.
-Enroute, the FAC would radio in an order for some jet fighters or gun ships to help halt the ground attack against the friendly troops.
-As soon as the Rustic FAC would arrive over the target, he would drop one of his four carried 3 million candlepower flares to illuminate the target and temporarily cease the enemy’s ground attack.
-The FAC would then begin to plan the air attack based on more information exactly where the friendlies were and where the enemy position was.
+Enroute, the FAC would radio in an order for fighter jets or gun ships to help halt the ground attack against the friendly troops.
+As soon as the Rustic FAC would arrive near the enemy target, he would drop one of his four carried 3 million candlepower flares to illuminate the target and temporarily cease the enemy’s ground attack.
+The FAC would then begin to plan his air attack based upon verifying exactly where the Cambodian troops were and where the enemy position was reported to be.

 Often times at night, the firefight in the jungle could be seen by the FAC, and even more often, the FAC aircraft was fired upon by the enemy as well.
 This became very obvious when colored tracer bullets streaked through the sky toward the aircraft.
-About this time, the flight of jet fighters would be calling the FAC to “check in” and get steered to the FACs location to be put into action.
+Usually by this time, the flight of jet fighters would be calling the FAC to “check in” and get steered to the FACs location to be put into action.

-Taking on his designated job as the on-scene battle commander, the FAC would then obtain the ordinance types that each fighter carried, carefully decide which types to use in order to not accidentally drop a bomb on the friendlies, brief the fighter pilots on the situation and plan of attack.
-Since the TIC (troops in contact) were in such close proximity to the enemy attackers, precision, planning, and execution became critical as it was the sole responsibility of the FAC to avoid a “short round”, or “friendly fire” accident.
+Taking on his designated job as the on-scene battle commander, the FAC in the left seat would then obtain the ordinance types that each fighter carried, carefully decide which types to use in order to not accidentally drop a bomb on the friendlies, brief the fighter pilots on the situation and plan of attack.
+Since the friendly armies were always in such close proximity to the enemy attackers, precision, planning, and execution became critical as it was the sole responsibility of the FAC to avoid a “short round”, or “friendly fire” accident.
 If that wasn’t enough of a challenge, the O-2A Rustics did it in the dark!!
-Because of the added difficulty of darkness, a second FAC-qualified Rustic pilot was assigned to the right seat on each night mission to use the Starlight scope, plot the map coordinates, and operate the FM radio as liaison with the ground commander during air support attacks.
+Because of the added difficulty of darkness, a second fully qualified Rustic FAC pilot was assigned to the right seat on each night mission, his duties being to use the Starlight scope, plot the map coordinates, and operate the FM radio as liaison with the ground commander during air support attacks.
 No GPS in 1970….everything was plotted by hand on maps, with targets and terrain features viewed by leaning out the right seat open window of the aircraft using Starlight scopes that magnified the sky’s ambient light by thousands of times.
 This light amplification resulted in a daylight-like green-screen realtime image similar to the night-vision goggles used by the military today.